enricllagostera/ponte/process/journal.md

 # Process journal

+## 2024-02-21 Improving tag inputs

+Currently, tag inputs are fiddly and do not use the same system as other elements.
+I plan to migrate them to use the Melt UI library, as it will hopefully make it easier to re-use it in different contexts (e.g. commits and files). (...)
+I think I managed to get it working ok, but it does not have an autocomplete system yet.
+This is not supported by Melt UI right now.
+It would be really useful, but I'll leave as-is and add that functionality once the underlying library supports it.
+Keyboard navigation and correction is much improved from the previous implementation, so that's already useful.

 ## 2024-02-20 Drawer toggles

 Today I implemented the on/off buttons for the two information drawers that are attached to commits in the timeline graph.
 It took me much longer than expected, as I had to refamiliarize myself with the codebase after a couple of months without using it much.
 In late January and February I worked on preparing a conference submission about the tool, and that took time out of the development side.